 Continuing Care – What Comes Next

-Upon completion of the inpatient treatment program, you will now begin to transition to your next phase of treatment.
+Upon completion of care at our inpatient treatment center in Tukwila near Seattle, you will now begin to transition to your next phase of treatment.
 Before you are discharged, you will meet with a counselor who will help you design your aftercare plan so that you are able to move seamlessly from one phase of the recovery process to the next.
 Some individuals will begin an outpatient program that is flexible enough to allow individuals to be able to still meet their work and school obligations, while getting the continued treatment they need.
 The outpatient program uses techniques such as group therapy, family therapy, and informational lectures.
 Patients are taught skills such as stress management, relapse prevention, and life skills.
 Patients will enter the community with an outpatient program that will continue to work with them for up to two years.
 In order to establish a relationship of trust, individuals will work with the same personnel throughout the whole program.
 Others may be at the point where they are ready to discharge home and will be given necessary referrals so that they can continue to get support from traditional outpatient therapy.